Intellectual Property Overview

 Trade Secrets & Confidentiality and Nondisclosure Agreements (NDA): While not always thought of as within the realm of intellectual property law, trade secrets and other confidential business information that may not be protectable or adequately protected by copyright, trademark, or patent, may often be protected by contract and by proper conduct as confidential information or as trade secrets.

-My services encompass both transactional registration of copyrights and trademarks, as well as legal issues concerning infringement, fair use, and intellectual property disputes, including Internet domain name disputes.
-I also draft and review confidentiality, non-disclosure agreements (NDAs), and advise on the protection of company confidential information and trade secrets.
+Our services encompass both transactional registration and sale/transfer of copyrights, trademarks, and patents, as well as legal issues concerning infringement, fair use, and intellectual property disputes, including Internet domain name disputes.
+I also draft and review confidentiality, non-disclosure agreements (NDAs), and advise on the protection of company confidential information and trade secrets for employers and others.

-Initial consultation via email or telephone is always without charge or obligation.
+Brief initial consultations via email or telephone are always without charge or obligation.

 TRADEMARKS AND SERVICE MARKS